 Our teachers use the Kapaw programme as a starting point when planning RSE lessons.
 Through careful planning, we provide a clear framework in which sensitive discussions can take place and teach children the correct vocabulary to describe themselves and their bodies.

-Through the successful delivery of our RSE curriculum, we believe we support our children to:
+Through the successful delivery of our RHE curriculum, we believe we support our children to:

 - Develop confidence in talking about feelings and relationships

 - develop feelings of self-respect, confidence and empathy

 - Have the confidence and self-esteem to value themselves and others

 - Prepare for puberty, and have an understanding of sexual development and the importance of health and hygiene

 - develop a positive culture around issues of relationships and sexuality

 - Understand about the diverse range of different relationships, and families, and their importance for the care and support of children